Canadian Super Visa Lawyer in Toronto

 Bringing your parents or grandparents to Canada for extended stays should strengthen family bonds, not create stress.
 The Canadian Super Visa allows parents and grandparents to stay in Canada for up to five years per entry with a visa valid for up to 10 years.
 However, strict eligibility requirements, financial thresholds, and documentation demands mean many applications face refusal.

-At Kingwell Immigration Law, we guide families through every stage of the Super Visa process—from verifying financial eligibility to preparing invitation letters and securing compliant medical insurance.
+At Kingwell Immigration Law, our Canadian Super Visa Lawyer in Toronto will guide families through every stage of the Super Visa process—from verifying financial eligibility to preparing invitation letters and securing compliant medical insurance.

 Contact us to discuss your Super Visa case today.